theKashey/rewiremock/README.md

   > Actually rewiremock is the first client side mocking library

   But not so fast, hanny.
 First you have to have 3(!)
 Plugins enabled.
   1. webpack.NamedModulesPlugin().
-To enlight the real names of modules.
-Not "numbers".
+To enlight the real names of modules, not "numbers". __Enabled by default__ in webpack "dev" mode
   2. webpack.HotModuleReplacementPlugin().
 To provide some information about connections between modules.
+  Might be (and usually) __already enabled__, double activation of this plugin might broke everything.
   3. rewiremock.webpackPlugin.
 To add some magic and make gears rolling.

 ```js